Stefon Diggs Player Prop Bets for NFL Week 10 | Buffalo vs. New York 11/14/2021

 - Note: Diggs' stats vs. Jets date back to 2016.

-- The 291.0 passing yards the Jets give up per game makes them the NFL's 30th-ranked pass defense this season.
+- The 291.0 passing yards the Jets allow per game makes them the NFL's 30th-ranked pass defense this season.

-- With 13 passing TDs conceded this year, the Jets defense is ranked 14th in the NFL.
+- With 13 passing TDs allowed this year, the Jets defense is ranked 14th in the NFL.

 Recent Performances

-- In last week's outing against the Jaguars, Diggs was targeted eight times, picking up 85 yards on six receptions.
+- Diggs put together an 85-yard performance against the Jaguars last week on six catches while being targeted eight times.

-- Diggs has reeled in 20 passes (26 targets) for 214 yards (71.3 per game) and has two touchdowns over his last three outings.
+- In his last three games, Diggs has 20 receptions (26 targets) for 214 yards and two touchdowns, averaging 71.3 yards per game.

 Diggs' Buffalo Teammates